-- 2074 ETD: Allows reporting of unrealized capital gains in the event of a transfer of domicile outside of France.
+2074 ETD: Allows reporting of unrealized capital gains in the event of a transfer of domicile outside of France.

 9/ Number 2041E: This form is intended for non-residents subject to tax in France on their income from French sources.
 We specify that the tax service publishes on its website a notice in English language for this form.

 10/ Number 3916: This form must be completed by any person residing in France who holds bank accounts in a foreign country.
 Failure to report these accounts results in significant penalties.

 2042TA: To claim the refund of the additional tax on leases.

 A majority of French taxpayers must use only a few of these forms, but it is very important to choose the form that corresponds perfectly to the tax status of the declarant.
 In addition, some of them are complicated and the total amount of tax payable depends on the proper interpretation of the information contained therein.

-To make such statements, it is often preferable (or even indispensable) to call a tax advisor specialized in French taxation especially when you have income from abroad.
+To make such statements, it is often preferable (or even indispensable) to call a tax advisor specialized in French taxation especially when you have income from abroad to avoid double taxation.